NicholasPierce1/p1-published-site/README.md

 **IMPORTANT ASIDE: does not include software language/s**
 - recommended: markdown for fast, easy text rendering-- Github already compatible with markdown! [see markdown to learn](https://www.markdownguide.org/basic-syntax)

-## recommended resouces for web development
+## recommended resources for web development
 - w3schools: excellent resource for fullstack development!
 Retains tutorials, code snippets, documentation, and external resource references for most popular languages, platforms, and frameworks.
 [See w3schools to get stareted today!](https://www.w3schools.com)
 - tutorials point: sometimes, seeing a third-party/birds eye view perspective supplements much more clarity to a predicament or design principle.
 Whether its general towards a language or specific towards a framework TutorialsPoint is a trusted go-to resource to answer your immediate questions!
 [Visit TutorialsPoint today!](https://www.tutorialspoint.com/index.htm)
 - stack overflow: Often regarded as the programmer's book of truth, if you stumbled upon a problem, chances are- unless you're really talented- somebody else has too!
 Stack Overflow is an excellent, diverse community all of skill/ experience levels to solve your questions!
 [Start asking on StackOverflow today!](https://stackoverflow.com)